bemer/aws-eb-workshop/README.md

 ![lts logo](https://github.com/bemer/aws-eb-workshop/blob/master/images/elasticbeanstalk.png)

-# Welcome to the AWS Elastic Beanstalk Hands-On
+# Welcome to the AWS Elastic Beanstalk Hands-On lab

 Hello and welcome to the Latam Tech Summit 2017 - Container Track day!
 This is obviously the most awaited day of the event.
 We know it...
 So here are a few things that you should know before you start: